lukasstevens/scrape-mep-mails/README.md

-# scrape-mep-mails
+# actnow-scrape

-A small python script that scrapes information about the members of the European parliament (MEPs) from their official EU websites.
+Scrape data from the members of the European Parliament (MEPs) from the official EU websites.